thinkum/commonide/README.md

           cloud hosting options, it may simply not be practical to adopt Java web services, at many sites outside of any manner of "Enterprise Market."
-If an infrastructure requiring HTTP, SSL, SMTP, DBMS, and PHP or Python services may be consiered, alternately, but if it may be possible to define an even more light-footprint infrastructure, using - by in large - a significant number of existing software components, then that approch might be most favorable for support of small site development -- e.g reusing OpenSSL, Git, and any number of data management tools for arbitrary data encoding syntaxes, e.g JSON or XML, as with regards to encoding, mangement, and application of project management metadata in automated workflow support tools not singularly depending on any lot of IT infrastructure)
+If an infrastructure requiring HTTP, SSL, SMTP, DBMS, and PHP or Python services may be considered, alternately, but if it may be possible to define an even more light-footprint infrastructure, using - by in large - a significant number of existing software components, then that approach might be most favorable for support of small site development -- e.g reusing OpenSSL, Git, and any number of data management tools for arbitrary data encoding syntaxes, e.g JSON or XML, as with regards to encoding, management, and application of project management metadata in automated workflow support tools not singularly depending on any lot of IT infrastructure)